Just weeks in, Washington-area families confront the reality of this school year: Quarantines

 Families are already left scrambling for child care.
-Schools are searching for substitute teachers and others to fill for those quarantined.
+Schools are searching for substitute teachers and others to fill in for those quarantined.
 And even after an entire school year of virtual learning, districts have been left flat-footed as they figure out how to provide quarantined students an education from home.

 In D.C., the entire sixth grade at Johnson Middle in Southeast Washington — 129 students — was placed in quarantine.
-The D.C. school system released few details, but said all the students had been in contact with someone who tested positive for the coronavirus.
-Students are now learning remotely at home.
+The D.C. school system released few details but said all the students had been in contact with someone who tested positive for the coronavirus.
+Students are now attending classes from home.

 At Rocketship Public Schools, a charter network with three elementary campuses, 29 staff members and dozens of students are in quarantine.
 Twenty-seven of the staff members were unvaccinated, and most are at home because they came in contact with teachers who tested positive, not students.
-The network recently announced a tighter vaccine mandate for staff.
+The network recently announced a tighter vaccine mandate for its staff.

-“We know that just like in the world, that there will be cases of covid and our systems to detect those cases are robust and our systems to isolate those cases are equally robust,” D.C.
+“We know that just like in the world, that there will be cases of covid, and our systems to detect those cases are robust, and our systems to isolate those cases are equally robust,” D.C.
 Mayor Muriel E. Bowser (D) said Wednesday.
 “So from my perspective, at this point, all of those detection systems and reporting systems are working the way they have been designed.”

 In D.C., so far, according to city data, health department contact tracers have advised 912 of the 52,000 D.C.
 Public Schools students and 140 staffers out of more than 7,500 to quarantine.
 Asymptomatic people who are vaccinated are included in city numbers but do not have to quarantine.

 So far, the city says that it has detected 87 positive student cases in the public school system as of Sept.
-8. City officials said Friday that its asymptomatic testing program has conducted 4,109 tests, with 24 returning positive.
+8. City officials said Friday that their asymptomatic testing program has conducted 4,109 tests, with 24 returning positive.
 The other positive student cases have largely been reported by families.

-D.C. parent Ben Magarik said his three-year-old son was sent home to quarantine after someone in his prekindergarten class reported a positive case.
-Magarik said the elementary school has strong safety protocols and administrators communicated well with his family about the positive case, but he believes the quarantine did not need to extend seven days.
+D.C. parent Ben Magarik said his 3-year-old son was sent home to quarantine after someone in his prekindergarten class reported a positive case.
+Magarik said the elementary school has strong safety protocols and administrators communicated well with his family about the positive case, but he said he believes the quarantine did not need to extend seven days.

-“We feel that calling us Tuesday morning at 7:30, an hour before he has to be there at school, and saying lets get him tested, that seems like the right thing to do,” Magarik said.
-“The length of quarantine for seven days for a three-year-old, even after testing negative, seems a lot.”
+“We feel that calling us Tuesday morning at 7:30, an hour before he has to be there at school, and saying let’s get him tested, that seems like the right thing to do,” Magarik said.
+“The length of quarantine for seven days for a 3-year-old, even after testing negative, seems a lot.”

 In nearby Montgomery County, which opened on Aug.
 30, more than 1,700 students had to quarantine in the first five days,— a phenomenon that set off an uproar in the suburban Maryland school system.

-Fairfax County Public Schools, the largest system in Virginia with 180,000 students, has seen around 500 student and staff coronavirus cases between Aug.
+Fairfax County Public Schools, the largest system in Virginia with 180,000 students, has seen about 500 student and staff coronavirus cases between Aug.
 13 and Wednesday, the district said.
 It also sent 340 students and 53 staffers into quarantine.

-Loudoun County detected 97 virus cases among its 81,000 students and 14 among staff, putting 275 students and eight staff members in quarantine.
+Loudoun County detected 97 virus cases among its 81,000 students and 14 among its staff, putting 275 students and eight staff members in quarantine.
 Eleven student cases were reported in the Arlington Public Schools system of 23,000 students as of Friday, with four students being sent into quarantine.

 School districts have different approaches to educating quarantined students.

-In Alexandria, students sent home can watch live streams of their classrooms on Zoom, said Gerald R. Mann, Jr, the district’s executive director of instructional support.
-The teacher will focus solely on the in-person learners and catch up with quarantining students later during “office hours” that span between 20 and 45 minutes, depending on grade level.
+In Alexandria, students sent home can watch live streams of their classrooms on Zoom, said Gerald R. Mann Jr., the district’s executive director of instructional support.
+The teacher will focus solely on the in-person learners and catch up with quarantining students later, during “office hours” that span between 20 and 45 minutes, depending on grade level.
 If an entire class or school must quarantine, the district’s guidelines state it will switch to virtual learning for that group.

 Other districts appeared to have little planned on how to continue teaching during these early quarantine days.